miryeganeh/Geo-Tagging/README.md

 4- Run the code : python GeoTagger.py

-Warning : In this program you need to be connected to internet while the code in runing, bacause the code needs to get the documents from www.exalead.com .So the speed of the program depends on your internet speed .
+Warning : In this program you need to be connected to internet while the code in running, bacause the code needs to get the documents from www.exalead.com .So the speed of the program depends on your internet speed .